andresvalenzuelaw/account_reconciliation/README.md

 This project does not currently have a license.
 If you plan to use or adapt this work, please contact the author for permissions or further guidance.

 ## Note
 This project is intended solely to showcase my work in Python and is not intended for use in any real-world application or production environment.
+All information has been changed, and no real-life examples are included.

 ---
 Feel free to explore, adapt, and share!